 The Prismacolor markers are alcohol based (except the Scholar markers)

 COST: A set of 6 Premier chisel markers (Prismacolor 24190 Premier Double-Ended Art Markers, Fine and Chisel Tip, 6-Count) – cost about 26 USD

 – Round barrel makes them comfortable to hold in your hand

 – The nibs can get worn down easily

 Many people complain that colors are nice but blending does take a lot more work.

 Zig markers are created by Kuretake Zig company.
 Kuretake Zig developed a lot of different marker lines: Fabricolor, Illumigraph, Painty FX, Painty Twin, Posterman Dry Wipe, Posterman Waterproof, Posterman Wet Wipe, Woodcraft, Woodcraft Stain

 Briefly, about the Twin line:

 Kurecolor Twin S is a system of professional two-ring markers in 135 colors + colorless blender, produced in Japan.
-Available complementary inks in all colours, exchangeable tips and additional tips that are not in the marker (calligraphic, brush, super-thin, sold individually).
-Kuretake Kurecolor Twin S is a great tool for design, architecture, fashion, interior design, drawing, manga and comics.
+Available complementary inks in all colors, exchangeable tips, and additional tips that are not in the marker (calligraphic, brush, super-thin, sold individually).
+Kuretake Kurecolor Twin S is a great tool for design, architecture, fashion, interior design, drawing, manga, and comics.

 Blick Studio Markers